Perfect Pitch is the ability to manifest a perfectly in tune, tone pleasant to all who hear it.

 If you don’t know the answers to these questions, you could be unconsciously pitching prospects instead of promoting solutions to the people you can really help.

-Try using a sales approach that demonstrates your unique insight and understanding of the challenges of your prospect as well as some proofs that you can solve a known problem for the type of prospect you are targeting.
+Try using a sales approach that demonstrates your unique insight and understanding of the challenges of your prospect as well as some proof that you can solve a known problem for the type of prospect you are targeting.

 The best Sales Professionals research their prospects to determine if they are a fit before bombarding them with requests for a meeting.
 This honors the prospect with a more personalized human approach.